-Students should understand, however, that acting is highly competitive.
-Along with ability and hard work, success depends upon individual desire and motivation.
+Please note: Acting is highly competitive.
+Along with talent and hard work, success depends upon the individual's determination.

 Acting for Film and Television is recognized by the Alliance of Canadian Cinema, Television and Radio Artists (ACTRA).
 Graduates of this program qualify to apply for ACTRA Apprentice membership within sixty (60) days of their graduation.

 Note: The requirements for membership are determined by the granting body, which is independent from Humber College.
 Students are encouraged to obtain the specific requirements directly from the granting body before enrolling...

 Note: The requirements for the additional credential(s) are determined by the granting body, which is independent from the College.
 Students are encouraged to obtain the specific requirements directly from the granting body before enrolling.

 Our Advisory Committee helps keep the program up-to-date ensuring our students are learning the most current skills needed to be successful in the film and television industry.

 Our conservatory-style training immerses you in the art and craft of screen acting and ensures you graduate with a working knowledge of what is needed to thrive as a 21st century performer in recorded media.
 You will study with a professional acting faculty who continue to be active in their field.